Why Family Patterns Repeat Across Generations

 A Grounded Perspective

-Repeating family patterns are influenced by many emotional, psychological, social, biological, and relational factors.
+Repeating family patterns are influenced by many emotional, psychological, relational, biological, social, and cultural factors.

-Family Constellations offers another lens for understanding how trauma, belonging, exclusion, interruption, family roles, and unconscious loyalty may continue influencing generations over time.
+Family Constellations offers another lens for understanding how trauma, interrupted connection, belonging, family roles, unconscious loyalty, and unresolved family experiences may contribute to recurring emotional and relationship patterns across generations.

 This perspective does not replace therapy, psychological care, or medical treatment.